pyrocko/kite/docs/source/tools/spool.rst

 Quadtree manipulation
 ----------------------

 The :class:`~kite.Quadtree` subsamples the InSAR displacement in order to have a reduced and thus more manageable dataset for modelling.

 The four parameters characterizing the quadtree can be controlled through the gui (see also :doc:`../examples/quadtree`)

 * epsilon/std threshold (:attr:`~kite.Quadtree.epsilon`)
 * Fraction of NaN values within (:attr:`~kite.Quadtree.nan_allowed`)
-* Maximum and minium dimension of the tile (:attr:`~kite.Quadtree.tile_size_max` and :attr:`~kite.Quadtree.tile_size_min`)
+* Maximum and minimum dimension of the tile (:attr:`~kite.Quadtree.tile_size_max` and :attr:`~kite.Quadtree.tile_size_min`)

 .. figure:: ../../_images/spool-quadtree_mean.png